10 Environmental Research and Passion Project Ideas for High School Students

 Every year, laboratories produce 12 billion pounds of plastic waste.
 A great project would be to explore ways that laboratories can reduce plastic waste by using glass pipettes, recyclable gloves, or other equipment, while still ensuring the equipment is sterile.

 Projects can be very fulfilling and allow you to develop your passion for a particular topic, and help you make decisions like choosing your college major.
-Further, these projects offer a lot of flexibility in terms of what the final product can actually look like, and provide you a great edge in the college admissions process.
+Further, these projects offer a lot of flexibility in terms of what the final product can actually look like, and give you an edge in the college admissions process.

 Examples of Environmental Projects Completed by Polygence Students

-Our program connects you with expert mentors in environmental studies who will guide and support you throughout your project.
-Whether you're intrigued by phytoplankton blooms, virus ecology, wildfires, sustainable businesses, or any other environmental topic, Polygence provides the platform to explore your interests fully by:
+Whether you're intrigued by phytoplankton blooms, virus ecology, wildfires, sustainable businesses, or any other environmental topic, Polygence Pods provide the ideal platform provides the platform to explore your interests fully by:

 Your Project Your Schedule - Your Admissions Edge!